 The members of the Board possess the appropriate skills, experience, knowledge, and perspectives required for overseeing ESG matters of the Group.
 The Board has provided overall direction and strategy on sustainability management issues and will be responsible for assessing the ESG risks of the Group and ensuring that the Group has appropriate and effective ESG risk management systems and policies.
 In its day-to-day operations, the Working Group will assist the Board in fulfilling its ESG-related responsibilities by promoting, developing and implementing the Group's ESG-related initiatives, policies, plans and goals.
 The Working Group will also examine and evaluate the Group's performance in different aspects of the ESG such as environment, labour standards, product responsibility and progress of implementation of relevant goals.
-The Working Group will report to the Board at least once a year on the progress of its work and the ESG performance of the Group, to assist in identifying and assessing the Group's ESG-related strategies, frameworks, policy directions, and progress towards targets at least once a year, and make improvements as appropriate.
+The Working Group will report to the Board at least once a year on the progress of its work and the ESG performance of the Group, to assist in identifying and assessing the Group's ESG risks, while assessing the effectiveness of internal monitoring mechanisms.
+Based on the Working Group's report, the Board will discuss the Group's ESG-related strategies, frameworks, policy directions, and progress towards targets at least once a year, and make improvements as appropriate.